Examining Your Collected Data

 Drag the playhead to the desired endpoint in the track pane.

-Instruments highlights the contents of the track pane that fall within the range that you specified.
+Instruments highlights the contents of the track pane that fall within the range you specified.
 When you set the starting point for a range, Instruments automatically selects everything from the starting point to the end of the current trace run.
 If you set the endpoint first, Instruments selects everything from the beginning of the trace run to the specified endpoint.

 Isolating a Segment of the Data Collection Graph

 While pressing the Option key, drag across a section of the data collection graph to view the data in the selected range.
 As you drag the cursor, the start time and the duration of the time filter appear.
-The Detail pane changes to display only the information contained within the time filter.
-Figure 5-3 shows a section of the track pane highlighted before it is zoomed in on.
+The detail pane changes to display only the information contained within the time filter.
+Figure 5-2 shows a section of the track pane highlighted before it is zoomed in on.

 Examining Data in the Detail Pane

 After you identify a potential problem area in the track pane, use the Detail pane to examine the data in that area.
-The Detail pane displays the data associated with the current trace run for the selected instrument.
-Instruments displays only one instrument at a time in the Detail pane, so you must select different instruments to see different sets of details.
+The detail pane displays the data associated with the current trace run for the selected instrument.
+Instruments displays only one instrument at a time in the detail pane, so you must select different instruments to see different sets of details.

 Do one of the following: